Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Abstract

 \section{Abstract}

-We carry out a comparative analysis of the standard $\Lambda$CDM cosmological model and the alternative $R_h=ct$ framework using recent observational data from cosmic chronometers, Type Ia supernova, and baryon acoustic oscillations.
-The study evaluates the ability of each model to reproduce the observed expansion history of the Universe through a joint statistical assessment based on the chi-squared statistics, Akaike Information Criterion (AIC), Bayesian Information Criteria (BIC), and Bayes factor.
+We carry out a comparative analysis of the standard $\Lambda$CDM cosmological model and the alternative $R_h=ct$ framework using recent observational data from cosmic chronometers (CC), Type Ia supernova, and baryon acoustic oscillations.
+The study evaluates the ability of each model to reproduce the observed expansion history of the Universe through a joint statistical assessment based on $\chi^2$ statistics, Akaike Information Criterion $(AIC)$, Bayesian Information Criterion $(BIC)$, and Bayes factor.
 While both models yield acceptable fits, $\Lambda$CDM consistently attains lower information-criterion values and higher likelihood, indicating a superior overall performance.
 An examination of the redshift evolution of the Hubble parameter $H(z)$ and the deceleration parameter $q(z)$ shows that $\Lambda$CDM naturally captures the transition from early-time deceleration to late-time acceleration, where as $R_h=ct$ predicts a strictly linear expansion.
-We also estimate the age of the Universe within both models, finding that $\Lambda$CDM prediction agrees with the Planck 2018 result, while the linear expansion in $R_h=ct$ leads to an older cosmic age.
-Recent JWST observations of unexpectedly mature high-redshift galaxies have reopened the discussion regarding whether the Universe may be older than implied by the standard model; although these results remain under active investigation, they underscore that fully resolving cosmic evolution may require refinements beyond the concordance paradigm.
+We also estimate the age of the Universe within both models, obtaining $t_0^{\Lambda CDM}= 13.676_{-0.81}^{+0.92}$Gyr and $t_0^{R_h=ct}= 16.035_{-0.98}^{+1.09}$Gyr.
+The posterior-derived age in the $\Lambda$CDM framework is broadly consistent with the Planck 2018 CMB result.
+This agreement is interpreted as a validation of the analysis pipeline and the reliability of the DESI DR2, CC, and supernova constraints, rather than as a new result for $\Lambda$CDM, and serves as a benchmark for assessing the viability of the $R_h=ct$ model.
+Recent JWST observations of unexpectedly mature high-redshift galaxies have renewed discussion regarding the timeline of early structure formation; although these results remain under active investigation, they underscore that fully resolving cosmic evolution may require refinements beyond the concordance paradigm.